jbhopkins/bioxtasraw/docs/source/tutorial/section2.rst

 This section will guide you through advanded processing of files in RAW.
-It includes: pair-distance distribution analysis using GNOM and BIFT methods, ambiguity assessment for shape reconstructions, 3D reconstructions using bead models, and data deconvolution using singular value decomposition (SVD) and evolving factor analysis (EFA).
+It includes: pair-distance distribution analysis using GNOM and BIFT methods, ambiguity assessment for shape reconstructions, 3D reconstructions with bead models and electron density, and data deconvolution using singular value decomposition (SVD) and evolving factor analysis (EFA).
 It refers to the :ref:`RAW tutorial data <tutorialdata>`.

 Part 1.
 Pair-distance distribution analysis – GNOM in RAW
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The first step in most advanced data processing is to calculate the P(r) function, the inverse Fourier transform of I(q).
 This cannot be calculated directly from the scattering profile, so indirect Fourier transform methods are typically used.
 The most common such method is implemented in the GNOM program from the ATSAS package.
 We will use RAW to run GNOM.
-Note that you need ATSAS installed to do this part of the tutorial (see page 1).
+Note that you need :ref:`ATSAS installed <atsas>` to do this part of the tutorial.

 #.
 Open RAW.
 The install instructions contain information on installing and running RAW.

 #.
 Open the **lysozyme.dat** file in the **Tutorial_Data/atsas_data** folder.

 #.
-Right click on the lysozyme profile in the Manipulation list and select “GNOM (ATSAS)”.
+Right click on the lysozyme profile in the Manipulation list and select “IFT (GNOM)”.

     *   *Note:* RAW will automatically try to find an appropriate maximum dimension (|Dmax|) by running the DATGNOM program from the ATSAS software package.